-Superintendent’s transportation is compensable at the same rate allowed for foreman’s transportation in Section , which includes the cost of mobile communication devices.
+Superintendent’s transportation is compensable at the same rate allowed for foreman’s transportation in Section 109.05.C.5, which includes the cost of mobile communication devices.
 The allowed hours are when the superintendent is at the project site.

 Superintendent’s subsistence, provided this is the company’s terms of compensation to such employees, as documented by the Contractor’s written company policy or contracts with their employees.

 The Contractor’s or subcontractor’s field office costs include field office trailers, tool trailers, office equipment rental, temporary toilets, and other incidental facilities and supplies.
 Compute these costs on a Calendar Day basis.
-Owned trailers are paid at the rate.
+Owned trailers are paid at the Blue Book rate.
 Rented trailers are paid at the invoiced cost plus a 15 percent markup.
 Rented office space, toilets, and office equipment are allowed a 5 percent markup.
 Purchased office supplies are allowed a 5 percent markup.

 Office utilities include, but are not limited to, telephone, electric, water, and natural gas.
 Compute these costs on a Calendar Day basis and allow a 5 percent markup.

 f.
 Home Office Overhead.
-The Department will pay the Contractor for home office overhead, unabsorbed home office overhead, extended home office overhead, and all other overhead costs for which payment is not provided for in , including overhead costs that would otherwise be calculated using the Eichleay formula or some other apportionment formula, provided all of the following criteria are met:
+The LPA will pay the Contractor for home office overhead, unabsorbed home office overhead, extended home office overhead, and all other overhead costs for which payment is not provided for in 109.05.D.2.e, including overhead costs that would otherwise be calculated using the Eichleay formula or some other apportionment formula, provided all of the following criteria are met:

 (1) The Contractor has incurred an excusable, compensable delay that delays the Work at least 10 Calendar Days beyond the original Completion Date.
 These days are cumulative throughout the project.

-(2) The delay for which payment of home office overhead is sought is only due to delays defined in , and .
+(2) The delay for which payment of home office overhead is sought is only due to delays defined in 108.06.D.2, 108.06.D.3 and 108.06.D.5.

-Any subcontractor that has approved C-92’s for subcontracted work totaling $4,000,000 or more is eligible for reimbursement of home office overhead provided the criteria set forth in and are met.
+Any subcontractor that has approved C-92’s for subcontracted work totaling $4,000,000 or more is eligible for reimbursement of home office overhead provided the criteria set forth in 109.05.D.2.f.(1) and 109.05.D.2.f.(2) are met.

-Payment will be made for every eligible day beyond the original contract completion date at the rate determined by .
-Payment for eligible days occurring during an unanticipated construction period will be calculated in accordance with .
-Payment for eligible days occurring during an unanticipated winter period will be calculated in accordance with .
+Payment will be made for every eligible day beyond the original contract completion date at the rate determined by 109.05.D.2.f.i.
+Payment for eligible days occurring during an unanticipated construction period will be calculated in accordance with 109.05.D.2.f.ii.
+Payment for eligible days occurring during an unanticipated winter period will be calculated in accordance with 109.05.D.2.f.iii.

 (i) Home Office Overhead Daily Rate